 Marry Me Now/I Got You/First Act Finale – Keith Carradine, Dee Hoty – Top 10 Contender

 Not a time goes by that I hear this song and don’t think of marriage equality.
-This is a song about marrying the same person for a second time, not because they were ever apart, but because the first time just didn’t count.
+This song is about marrying the same person for a second time, not because they were ever apart, but because the first time just didn’t count.

-In the musical “The Will Rogers Follies”, Mr Ziegfeld declares Will Rogers’ marriage to his wife Betty Blake, invalid.
-It is only the wedding at the end of the first act the one that counts.
-So, minutes before intermission, in the best Ziegfeld Follies fashion, the sumptuous wedding takes place.
+In the musical “The Will Rogers Follies”, Mr Ziegfeld declares Will Rogers’ marriage to his wife Betty Blake invalid.
+Only the wedding at the end of the first act counts.
+So, minutes before intermission, the sumptuous wedding takes place in the best Ziegfeld Follies fashion.
 Although Will and Betty have been together for years and already have four children, their union is finally recognised and validated by the laws ruling the Ziegfeld Follies.

-When I hear this song, I can’t help but think of the countless same-sex couples who not too long ago had to settle and be content with some sort of commitment ceremony or blessing that didn’t mean much when it came to society’s validation and acceptance of their relationship.
+When I hear this song, I can’t help but think of the countless same-sex couples who not too long ago had to settle and be content with some commitment ceremony or blessing that didn’t mean much when it came to society’s validation of acceptance of their relationship.
 Legally it meant zilch.
 Thankfully things are changing.

 It makes me happy every time I hear a same-sex couple marries.
 As they call for their loved ones to come and witness them walk down the aisle again, these couples, who have been together for years, and have often raised a family, profess their love and commitment for each other for another hundred years.
 This time around, the law is on their side.

 In the winter of 2012, I was an audience member on the Anderson Cooper short-lived talk show.
-I remember a man doing the warm up came out and asked how many married couples were in the audience.
-A young man sitting in the row in front of me raised his hand.
+I remember a man doing the warm-up came out and asked how many married couples were in the audience.
+A young man in the row in front of me raised his hand.
 The guy talking to the audience noticed him and immediately changed his question to how many husbands and wives were in the audience.
 The young man’s spouse grabbed his hand and pulled it down.
 It just broke my heart.
 Here there was a married gay couple in New York City, about to be in a show moderated by a modern-day gay icon, having their relationship ignored.
-When earlier in the year, the US Supreme Court made same-sex marriage legally across all the states, I thought of that couple.
+When the US Supreme Court made same-sex marriage legal across all the states earlier in the year, I thought of that couple.
 I hope they got to walk down the aisle one-second time.

-This is the song that I’ve had the hardest time choosing a favourite lyric.
+This is the song that I’ve had the most challenging time choosing a favourite lyric.
 The entire song is simply beautiful.

 Song Title: Marry Me Now/I Got You/First Act Finale – 1991 Artist: Keith Carradine, Dee Hoty Genre: Musical Composer: Cy Coleman Lyricist: Betty Comden, Adolph Green Album: The Will Rogers Follies (Original Broadway Cast Recording)